-The truth is that there a number of reasons that could cause your partner to check out emotionally.
-So whether you've only just noticed your partner giving you the proverbial cold shoulder or have undergone the iciness for weeks/months/years, now is the time to take a closer look at your relationship to establish the reason for the discontent and determine if the relationship is worth mending.
+The truth is that there are a number of reasons that could cause your partner to check out emotionally.
+So, whether you've only just noticed your partner giving you the proverbial cold shoulder or have undergone the iciness for weeks/months/years, now is the time to take a closer look at your relationship to establish the reason for the discontent and determine if the partnership is worth mending.

 If your partner doesn't pay attention to you, it could come down to one of the six signs below.

 One particularly painful reason that a partner has checked out could be that they've lost interest in the relationship and don't wish to pursue it any longer.
 “It could be that your partner is losing interest and doesn’t know how to communicate that with you," says marriage and family therapist Lynsie Seely.

 Rather than jumping to conclusions, have a conversation with your partner and ask them what's been on their mind and the reasons for their apparent loss of interest.

 When your partner no longer cares about what you say, doesn't value your presence, and doesn't seem to be invested in what’s going on in your life, it’s can feel as though they're taking steps toward living a life without you.
 If you aren't getting the attention you need and deserve, it may be time to move on.